andreas-kaae/socialgraphs2020_artists_collaborations_network/README.txt

 └── README.txt

-Only smaller datafiles can be found under the 'src/data/' folder.
+Due to datalimitations smaller datafiles can be found under the 'src/data/' folder.
 The bulk of the data can be downloaded from: